henryezikeai/Prediction-of-product-sales/README.md

 ### Interpretation

-From the coefficients barplot, we can deduce that Outlet_Identifier_OUT013, Outlet_Establishment_Year etc all contribute positively towards total sales.
+From the coefficients barplot, we can deduce that Outlet_Identifier_OUT013, Outlet_Establishment_Year, outlet_type etc all contribute positively towards total sales.

 # Model Insigts - RandomForest